Rajmohol

-Rajmohol is a 2005 Indian Bengali-language horror drama film starring Prosenjit Chatterjee, Abhishek Chatterjee, Anu Choudhury, Rachana Banerjee, Biplab Chatterjee, Subhasish Mukherjee, and Bharat Kaul.
-It is a remake of the 1993 Malayalam film Manichitrathazhu with slight plot changes involving not only awareness of split personality disease but also the existence of Chandramukhi's vengeful spirit.
+Rajmohol (transl.
+The Royal Mansion) is a 2005 Indian Bengali-language psychological horror film starring Prosenjit Chatterjee, Abhishek Chatterjee, Anu Choudhury, Rachana Banerjee, Biplab Chatterjee, Subhasish Mukherjee, and Bharat Kaul.
+The film is an adaptation of the 1993 Malayalam film Manichitrathazhu, with slight plot changes involving not only awareness of split personality disorder, but also the existence of Chandramukhi's vengeful spirit.

 Plot

 A married couple from Kolkata, Deboshree and her husband Sumit, move to a village.
-There, they move into a supposedly haunted mansion which belonged to Sumit's ancestors.
-Deboshree then goes into the restricted room and finds out that there was a dancer named Chandramukhi who had been killed by a zamindar (a Persian word meaning "landlord"), who lived in that mansion.
-After mysterious occurrences in the mansion, which appear paranormal, Sumit calls his psychologist friend Dr. Agni from USA, as he believes that there is no ghost.
-He believes that Malini who could not marry him is mentally ill and behind all those incidents.
+There, they move into a supposedly haunted mansion that belonged to Sumit's ancestors.
+Deboshree then goes into the restricted room and finds out that there was a dancer named Chandramukhi who had been killed by a zamindar (a Persian word meaning "landlord") who lived in that mansion.
+After mysterious occurrences in the mansion, which appear paranormal, Sumit calls his psychologist friend Dr. Agni from the US, as he believes that there is no ghost.
+He believes that Malini, who could not marry him, is mentally ill and behind all those incidents.
 But Dr. Agni makes more comic misunderstandings.
 Also, Dr. Agni starts to like Malini.
 But the fact everyone is still unaware of is that there is truly Chandramukhi's spirit who is freed after 150 years when Deboshree unlocks the mysterious room.

-In the climax, it is revealed that Deboshree suffers multiple personality disorders and because of her sympathy for Chandramukhi, she starts believing that she is Chandramukhi.
+In the climax, it is revealed that Deboshree suffers from multiple personality disorder, and because of her sympathy for Chandramukhi, she believes that she is Chandramukhi.
 She thinks that her husband is the cruel zamindar responsible for Chandramukhi's death, and she must take her revenge by killing him.
 The fact that Chandramukhi's spirit exists and possesses Deboshree is still unknown to Dr. Agni.
-Dr. Agni devises a plan and makes Deboshree 'kill' a doll instead of Sumit.
-Thinking she has killed Sumit and exacted her revenge, the spirit of Chandramukhi is also satisfied and it leaves the body of unwell Deboshree.
+Dr. Agni devises a plan and makes Deboshree 'kill' a dummy instead of Sumit.
+Thinking she has killed Sumit and exacted her revenge, the spirit of Chandramukhi is also satisfied, and it leaves the body of unwell Deboshree.
 At the end of the movie, a hypnotized Deboshree regains consciousness as her usual self.
 And Dr. Agni marries Malini.